batsw/TorExpertBundleController/README.md

 - Retrive the hidden service directory hostname
 - Get information about used ports

+**The library is plug and play, having included Tor Expert Bundle.**

 ## Notes:
 The current version runs on Windows systems.